vishkid84/pickaflick_milestone_2/README.md

 ### Surface

-The website was created in an easily navigatable manner with the 4 sections separated as 4 different pages.
+The website was created in an easily navigatable manner with the 4 sections separated as 4 different pages.<br>
-The original idea was to include filter for genre and rating for the home page but the API did not have an option to return all the movies at once and choose from that.
+The original idea for 'pick a flick' page was to include filter for genre and rating for the home page but the API did not have an option to return all the movies at once and choose from that.
 Instead returns page with an array of 20 results.
 So to pick a random movie, I randomized the page number.
 To get better results from fewer number of movies, I did not include filter by rating.
 Instead decided to filter by average rating.
 From my research with friends and web, average rating was considered to be 6 for most genre but horror usually seems to have lower rating.
-So to be fair, the average rating was concluded to be 5.5.
+So to be fair, the average rating was concluded to be 5.5. <br>
-Similar results container was added for the results in all the pages.
+Consistently styled movie results container was added for the results in all the pages. <br>
-A simple quiz container layout was added where right answer turns green and wrong changes to red background.
+For the quiz page, a simple quiz container layout was added where right answer turns green and wrong changes to red background.
 The quiz question is the movie overview of a random movie from the API, right answer shows the movie name and wrong answer returns another random movie name.

 ## Features

-The landing page opens with my background image and text with my name and role.

 There are 4 sections in the navbar:
 1. Pick a flick: A page that returns a random movie which can be filtered by genre.
 All the movies generated would have a rating of 5.5 or more.